Impact Report/Strategic Plan

 We are grateful for the engagement and guidance of Ray Madadhiele of Business Energizers.
 He led our board’s 2024 reflective process from start to finish.
 As illustrated in the graphic, we took time at each of the Board of Directors meetings to gather ideas and data from our informants.
 From our internal board evaluation, to hearing from industry experts and key informants to a two-day retreat, the Board of Directors ensured a deliberative and inclusive process.

-Each stop along our journey the R9HSA’s Executive Committee was engaged in collaboration with R9HSA’s Executive Director, meetings were facilitated by R9HSA Vice Chair, Larry Campbell to ensure our result was a meaningful and actionable strategic plan.
+Each stop along our journey HSW’s Executive Committee was engaged in collaboration with HSW’s Executive Director, meetings were facilitated by HSW Vice Chair, Larry Campbell to ensure our result was a meaningful and actionable strategic plan.

 We are very grateful for the partnership and insights of the following community members: